-The last Saturday of every month (except December) is scheduled for community service.
+The first Saturday of every month (except December) is scheduled for community service.
 The morning is from 9am – 12.

 Your first visit to the SPCA starts with a short education session and tour before you spend time with the animals.
 This gives us the opportunity to explain how the SPCA works and how you will be helping us.
 Subsequent visits (on scheduled dates) will not include the education and you will be able to interact with the animals in their kennels, wash dogs, groom cats etc.

 We kindly ask for a donation of R100 for each visit in support of our program.
 Please bring a snack/drink for yourself and wear comfortable/old clothes.
 An indemnity form is required – please contact us and we will email it to you to bring on the day.

 The programme runs every Saturday morning from opening time at 09:00.
 Generally we try to ensure all the dogs have been walked by 11:30/12:00 but volunteers are welcome to stay until closing time.